jongchank/edu-ls-elec/README.md

-# Education for LS Electronics
+# Education for LS Electric